Hi! I’m Rose Lagacé, a Toronto-based production designer and the editor of Art Departmental.

 I thank you for coming along for the ride, and I genuinely look forward to learning and growing together with all of you.

 Rose Lagacé is a production designer based in Toronto, Canada.
-Rose made a choice to pursue filmmaking at the age of fourteen and later graduated from Niagara College of Applied Arts & Technology having studied film theory and art history before moving to Toronto in 2005.
+She chose to pursue filmmaking at the age of fourteen and later graduated from Niagara College of Applied Arts & Technology having studied film theory and art history before moving to Toronto.

 I’m a huge fan of the book High Fidelity and the movie of the same name starring John Cusack.
 Who isn’t, right?
 Just for fun, here are my all-time top five, top fives.
 My answers change regularly depending on my mood.
 Things that don’t change: my absolute love of High Fidelity and Bruce Springsteen.